hasura/postsales/Tools/hasura-performance-test-suite/README.md

 #### UI-CLI

-The tests can be performed via ui comes up with docker image, and also with cli
+Tests can be performed using the UI provided by the Docker image, or through the CLI.

 #### Github-actions

-The test can be configured to run via github action at enterprise level.
-The secret is to be added in the github secret
+Tests can be configured to run via GitHub Actions at the enterprise level.
+Secrets should be added to GitHub Secrets in the following format:

 ```
 {
     "endpoint1":"secret1",